stanleyliu2024/SimpleBank/README.md

 - Multithreading: To keep track of multiple users potentially logging on at once, multiple threads are created

-## Future expansions planned
+## Limitations
-- Adding a frontend web that will run on local host and connect to the server including a full UI
+- There is no GUI as I found this project important to showcase my ability on sockets and multithreading.
-- Adding a way to add users to the MySQL database directly without having to manually add a user.
+- There is no way to add a new user to the database through java.
+This must be done through MySQL queries.